“It’s just colic.”

 Still crying?

-Finally, good ole’ movement can be one of the best ways to calm those cries.
-For some babies it’s rocking or bouncing, for others a long cruise in the car.
-So if all else fails, take comfort in knowing that those midnight drives won’t last more than a few months.
-Colic will magically go away when baby is 3-4 months old”¦ giving you a much needed break before teething begins!
+And if all else fails, take comfort in knowing that those midnight drives won't last more than a few months.
+Colic will magically go away when baby is 3-4 months old, giving you a much needed break before teething begins!

 If your baby is spitting up excessively and has significantly less pee diapers than usual and/or a fever, call your pediatrician to be sure to avoid dehydration.